solana-foundation/developer-content/content/courses/onchain-development/anchor-pdas.md

 our account initialization (You will see that in the following steps).

-In sum, our `INIT_SPACE` constant will be 8 bytes for the anchor discriminator + 32 bytes for the reviewer Pubkey + 1 byte rating + 4 bytes for the title length storage + 4 bytes for the description length storage.
+In sum, our `INIT_SPACE` constant will be 8 bytes for the anchor discriminator + 32 bytes for the reviewer Pubkey + 1 byte for the rating + 4 bytes for the title length storage + 4 bytes for the description length storage.

 ### Custom error codes